This topic describes how to export data from Microsoft SQL Server database to Oracle database in Database Tour.

 You can skip this step by clicking Export instead of Next; in this case the table mappings will be built implicitly according to naming rules of the destination database.

-In case of performance problems: try different combinations of Memory saving and Commit interval options; for large tables, use these recommendations.
+In case of performance or other problems during the exporting: try different combinations of Memory saving and Commit interval options; for large tables, use these recommendations.

 Migrating Data via Command Line